jonier/productcatalog/README.md

 3. Install SQLite3.
 The application runs with SQLite3.

-4. Create a .env file based on the .env.example file.

-5. Run the migrations and seed the database:
+4. Run the migrations and seed the database:
    ```sh
    php artisan migrate:fresh --seed
    ```

-6. Start the development server:
+5. Start the development server:
    ```sh
    composer run dev & npm install
    ```

-7. Open your browser and register a new user:
+6. Open your browser and register a new user:
    [http://127.0.0.1:8000/register](http://127.0.0.1:8000/register)

+7.

 // ...existing code...